Behind the Music

 Since 2015 Tine has served as a member of the jury in the Chinese A Cappella Award “Beehive Awards” and on multiple occasions as a member of the jury in competitions in Europe, the US and Taiwan.
 Furthermore, Tine is a member of the advisory board of CASA - The Contemporary Acappella Society of America and the European Choral Associations think tank "Singtank".

-Tine Fris-Ronsfeld is a graduate of The Royal Academy of Music in Denmark, and she has almost 20 years of experience teaching solo singers, choirs and vocal groups in singing, stage performance and icebreakers.
+Tine Fris-Ronsfeld is a graduate of The Royal Academy of Music in Denmark, and she has more than 20 years of experience teaching solo singers, choirs and vocal groups in singing, stage performance and icebreakers.
 She has worked as a voice teacher at MGK Aarhus, where she has also directed the choir for a number of years.
 She has been a guest teacher at The Royal Academy of Music in Aarhus and Aalborg, Karlsruhe Musikhochschule and Univerität der Künste in Berlin and at vocal festivals, choir summits, and seminars in Norway, Sweden, England, Germany, the Netherlands, France, the US, China, Hong Kong, Taiwan and Singapore.